jquery/contribute.jquery.org/pages/style-guide/css.md

 ## Linting

 Use `CSSLint` to detect errors and potential problems.
-Most jQuery projects have a Grunt task for linting all css files: `grunt CSSLint`.
+Most jQuery projects have a Grunt task for linting all CSS files: `grunt CSSLint`.
 The options for `CSSLint` are stored in a `.csslintrc` file.

 Each `.csslintrc` file follows a specific format.
 All options must be alphabetized and grouped: